 This may be the most exciting time ever to choose a career path in Statistics.
 You are about to decide if graduate education in statistics is a part of your own personal career path.
-On these pages, we will help you make an important decision “What program is right for me?” by addressing 5 questions about Statistics and the University of Arizona.
+On these pages, we will help you make an important decision “What program is right for me?” by addressing the following questions about Statistics and the University of Arizona.

 - What makes the University of Arizona unique?